Cinnamon and Kale

 These coconut flour chocolate muffins are moist, chocolatey - and totally moreish.
 They are gluten free, and low in added sugar - but you'd never know it.
 They are naturally sweetened with dried prunes.
 Prunes add a rich sweetness in place of other less healthy ingredients, and give these healthy chocolate muffins a fantastic flavour.

 • Using coconut flour makes these gluten free chocolate muffins.
-They are also suitable for a grain free diet.
+They are also suitable for a grain free diet, and are dairy free.

-• They are satisfying.
+• Coconut flour muffins are satisfying.
 The combination of fibre and protein will help to stop cravings later in the day.
 And they only have 155 calories!

 • Chocolate prune muffins are a delicious snack.
-Enjoy them with a cup of coffee, or as an after dinner treat.
+Enjoy them with a cup of coffee, or as a healthy dessert after dinner.
+(Try them with this healthy chocolate sauce!)

 Ingredients